Windcatcher: Australia

 Council House 2 in Melbourne, Australia, has 3-story-tall "shower towers", made of cloth kept wet by a showerhead trickling at the top of each one.
 Evaporative cooling chills the air, which then descends into the building.

 Europe

+France

 The Saint-Étienne Métropole's Zénith is a multi-purpose hall built in Auvergne-Rhône-Alpes (inland southern France).
 It incorporates a very large aluminium windcatcher, which is much lighter than the equivalent masonry windcatcher would be.
 The size of the windcatcher allows it to work in any wind direction; the cross-sectional area perpendicular to the wind flow remains large.

+United Kingdom

-The Bluewater Shopping Centre in the UK uses windcatcher towers.
-The Queen's Building of DeMontfort University uses stack-effect towers to ventilate.
+The Bluewater Shopping Centre in Kent uses windcatcher towers.
+The Queen's Building of De Montfort University in Leicester uses stack-effect towers to ventilate.

 Americas

 A windcatcher has been used in the visitor center at Zion National Park, Utah, where it functions without the addition of mechanical devices in order to regulate temperature.